pwelke/DecisionSnippetFeatures/README.md

 If you use this code, please cite our paper.

+## Requirements

+To install the necessary requirements, we provide a ```environment.yml``` file [that can be used with anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
+You may of course use any other means of installing the requirements listed in this file.

+It is possible that this code will continue to work with more recent versions of the requirements but we don't guarantee anything.

 ## How to run the code

 The file ```/dsf/program.py``` is the entry point to the decision snippet pipeline.